Published Jun 01, 2019

 But as someone who loves getting fancy in the kitchen and making good food, I have been experimenting more with mangoes.
 Hence there is a decent number of mango recipes on this blog and the list is growing!

-My Mango Salsa is the appetizer I want to live on every day.
-My Mango Upside Down Cake is sticky, moist, so pretty, crazy good.
-My Mango Juice is so refreshing - your summer needs this!
 And my Mango Coconut Sorbet tastes like something you will enjoy while on a vacation.
-But today, it's all about Mango Cream.
+But today, it’s all about Mango Cream.
 Who knows what mango recipe could be next?
 Perhaps Mango Ice Cream?
 Or a mango panna cotta?
-Or another mango salad?
+Or another Mango Cucumber Salad?
 Mango, how I love thee.

 I discovered a recipe similar to this Mango Cream recipe while flipping through Jessica B. Harris’ African Cookbook.
 She states that the recipe is Cameroonian.
 But as someone born and raised in Cameroon, I surprisingly never came across anything like this.
 However, like a true mango lover, the recipe spoke to my soul.

 In Jessica’s rendition, pureed mango is mixed together with cream and then served.
 You could definitely go that route if you want but I love layering the whipped cream and mango puree.
 It’s just delightful to look at.

 This is the perfect dessert to make with very ripe mangoes so if your mangoes are not very ripe, keep them to turn super ripe then use them in making Mango Cream.
 Or if you happen to get many mangoes and you are not sure what to do with them, Mango Cream it is!
 You’re welcome.

 I love how it looks pretty and let me tell you: it tastes even better than it looks!